siscia/easy-hire/liquid-template.md

 Let's focus a little bit more on the input of `Document.parse()`.

-The second argument is self explaning, it is a simple way to pass common and default options to the parse.
+The second argument is self explaining, it is a simple way to pass common and default options to the parse.

 The first argument however is a little more comple and we are going to analyze this one first.